fjvallarino/monomer/README.md

 - Be able to run in mobile
 - Support Vulkan/Metal

-### Limitations
+### Current limitations

 - Multi-platform features depend on what SDL already provides
-- Text input capabilities are basic, supporting only left to right at the moment
+- Text input capabilities are basic, supporting only left to right editing at the moment

 ### These are not objectives for this project